HarshPatel0x07/stackit/README.md

 - [ ] I have even solved some edge cases (brownie points) 💪
 - [x] I added my very planned-out approach to the problem at the end of this README 📜

+## Got Questions❓
+Feel free to check the discussions tab, you might get something of help there.
+Check out that tab before reaching out to us.
+Also, did you know, the internet is a great place to explore 😛

+## Developer's Section
+*Add your video here, and your approach to the problem (optional).
+Leave some comments for us here if you want, we will be reading this :)*

 ## My Approach:

 I first considered a desktop solution, but after some Google search, I realized it would be better to have a web-based solution.